 The execution of Kelly Renee Gissendaner was delayed late Monday night.
-A day later, they decided to temporarily halt executions until they could more carefully analyze the pentobarbital, which is supposed to be clear.
+A day later, officials decided to temporarily halt executions until they could more carefully analyze the pentobarbital, which is supposed to be clear.

 "If it's a solution that's supposed to be clear and it's not clear, it should never be injected," said Michael Jay, a professor at the University of North Carolina's Eshelman School of Pharmacy.
 "So they did the right thing by not injecting it."